rudidude86/gura-lang.github.io/documents/Introduction.md

 The idea of Implicit Mapping is so simple, but it's actually a paradigm shift.
 I've decided to create a new script language from scratch.

-Before the creation of a new script language, I made the following guidelines:
+Before the creation of a new script language, I made the guidelines below:

-* __Inherit a Familiar Syntax__
+* __Inherit Familiar Syntax__

   I don't think it's a good idea to bother creating an original syntax as long as it has same effects as that in exsting languages.